Five grandchildren born within five weeks

 “She showed us the sonogram,” Beth said.

 The third time Kierston went into pre-term labor, she was admitted to the hospital.
 Due on June 6, the triplets at birth weighed 3 pounds 4 ounces, 2 pounds 15 ounces and 2 pounds 13 ounces.
-As of Wednesday, they remained in a neonatal intensive care unit.
+They were in the neonatal intensive care before going home on Friday.

 “We saw them the day they were born,” Beth said.
 “It was a little scary.
 They were so tiny.
 They were able to give them steroid shots to develop their lungs.”